outpexgames/Lumos/README.md

     * Discord: AirFusion#1706

 # Note/Notes
-  When self-hosting PowerBot, we recommend downloading the latest release under the releases tab.
+  When self-hosting Lumos, we recommend downloading the latest release under the releases tab.
 As that is the most stable version.